 First Aid Kit Supplies

-It’s important to make sure that you bring any First Aid Kit supplies you suspect your child may need.
+It’s essential to make sure that you bring any First Aid Kit supplies you suspect your child may need.
 You’ll want to pack some baby Tylenol in case your child develops a fever on the plane.
 Antihistamines may also come in handy.
 If your child requires an EpiPen, you also won’t want to leave that at home.
-Bring any emergency medicines, daily meds, and other supplies or items that your child will need while traveling and keep emergency items in your carry-on when flying.
+Bring any emergency medicines, daily meds, and other supplies or items that your child will need while traveling, and keep emergency items in your carry-on when flying.
 It won’t help you if it’s in checked baggage.

 These are just a few of the things you will want to be sure to add to your checklist when you’re trying to decide what to pack when flying with a baby or toddler.
 It may seem like a lot, but all of these items will help ensure that your flight goes more smoothly.

 Of course, don’t forget to pack items you will need once you land, like infant or toddler travel cribs.